We dare you to visit these haunting Southwest Michigan locations | Southwestern Michigan Tourist Council

 “But that's the thing with ghost stories.
 It's impossible to prove,” she said.
 “You either believe it or you don't.”

-Andy Sawyer is a scientist who likes to believe everything has an explanation.
-But when he started working on a 15-month renovation process for his house from 1860, he found something beyond credible and possible, he told the Herald Palladium in 2007.
+When Andy Sawyer started working on a 15-month renovation process for his house built in 1860, he found something beyond credible and possible, he told the Herald Palladium in 2007.

 That’s when one of the men mentioned a girl in a dress at the top of the stairs.
 She was there for a second before disappearing.
 Despite these rumored sightings, Andy never saw the ghost himself.
 So, his family moved into the old house when the renovation was complete.